Astigmatism-free 3D Optical Tweezer Control for Rapid Atom Rearrangement: Introduction

 Optical tweezers capable of strong, highly tunable spatial confinement of microscopic objects are used to trap atoms~\cite{Browaeys2020}, molecules~\cite{Kaufman2021}, nanoparticles~\cite{MacDonald2005,Ott2022}, cells~\cite{Arbore2019}, and DNA~\cite{Smith2003}.
 Confinement occurs because the intense electric field gradient of a focused laser induces an optical dipole force on particles that pulls them to the point of highest intensity.
 Due to their highly programmable nature, optical tweezer arrays have become a leading platform for neutral atom quantum computing~\cite{ Jaksch2000, Wilk2010, Graham2022, Bluvstein2024, Henriet2020} and quantum simulation~\cite{Ebadi2021, Morgado2021}.

 A variety of optical devices have been used to generate optical tweezers.
 For applications requiring dynamical variation of optical tweezers at microsecond timescales, such as those involving the physical transport of tweezer-trapped atoms and molecules, acousto-optic deflectors (AODs) are preferred for tweezer generation over slower devices such as liquid-crystal spatial light modulators (SLMs)~\cite{Kim2019} or digital micromirror devices (DMDs)~\cite{Stuart2018}.
+While MHz \cite{simon2026, vuletic2026} and GHz \cite{Peng19} SLM architectures have been explored, limitations in power efficiency and scalability have thus far kept these approaches largely at the developmental stage, while commercially available devices remain limited to kHz refresh rates that are too slow for rapid tweezer motion.
+As such, AODs remain the most practical option for dynamic tweezer control.
 An AOD steers light by using a piezoelectric transducer to drive a radio frequency (rf) acoustic wave in an acousto-optic crystal to create a tunable diffraction grating~\cite{ Korpel1988Acousto}.
 Changing the driving frequency shifts the diffraction angle, allowing beam steering with MHz bandwidth.